Brave new provable world

 They’re using blockchain because there’s a point to it − but they’re not taking on the mammoth task of doing everything onchain.
 They’re only putting proof that a specific dataset and algorithm were used.

 Neural networks are costly to train, and if we were to put everything onchain, not many nodes would be able to replicate and trust the execution.
-Whereas if the proof is available, then you can just trust the proof without redoing all the computation, especially not onchain.
+However, if the proof is available, then you can just trust the proof without redoing all the computation, especially if it is not onchain.

 Zero-knowledge also works for Web2